MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/workload-specialization.md

 In this model, operational tasks like monitoring, deployment, DevOps, and other innovation-focused functions shift to an application-development or business-unit organization.
 The Cloud Platform and core Cloud Monitoring team still delivers on the management baseline across the environment.

 Those centralized teams also guide and instruct workload-specialized teams on operations of their workloads.
 But the day-to-day operational responsibility falls on a cloud management team that is managed outside of IT.
-This type of distributed control is one of the primary indicators of Cloud Center of Excellence maturity.
+This type of distributed control is one of the primary indicators of maturity in a cloud center of excellence.

-## Beyond platform specialization - Application Insights
+## Beyond platform specialization: Application Insights

 Greater detail on the specific workload is required to provide clear workload operations.
 During the continuous improvement phase, Application Insights will be a necessary addition to the cloud management toolchain.